Home

 after we wake up in my homeland

-is for a picnic in a cemetery,
+is for a picnic in a cemetery

-so we could stroll among the tombstones
+to stroll among the tombstones

-of patriarchy and apartheid;
+of capital and colony,

-of capital and colony.
+of apartheid and empire.

-Gardens glisten upon their graves,
+Gardens glisten upon their graves.

-have blossomed there for centuries,
+Orchards have blossomed there for centuries.

-and their fruit is freely grown
+Their fruit is freely grown and freely given,

 and it tastes as sweet as goodness.